johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-12-22-azure-static-web-apps-dynamic-redirects-azure-functions/index.md

 ## Testing our Azure Function

 We can demonstrate this works pretty easily.
-If we go to https://blog.johnnyreilly.com/2014/01/upgrading-to-typescript-095-personal.html (the old Blogger URL), we'll be redirected (301'd to be specific) to https://blog.johnnyreilly.com/2014/01/09/upgrading-to-typescript-095-personal - the new URL.
+Let's take a super old blog post of mine, where I upgraded to TypeScript 0.9.5 (!!!)
+The route has changed since I originally posted back in 2014.
+If we go to https://blog.johnnyreilly.com/2014/01/upgrading-to-typescript-095-personal.html (the old Blogger URL), we'll be redirected (301'd to be specific - signalling a permanent move) to https://blog.johnnyreilly.com/2014/01/09/upgrading-to-typescript-095-personal - the new URL.
 This is demonstrated in the following screenshot - note the `location` header in the response:

 ![screenshot of redirect in Chrome Devtools](screenshot-redirect-in-chrome-devtools.png)